nymea/meta-nymea/README.md

 	PACKAGECONFIG_remove += "plugin1 plugin2 ..."

 Each built plugin produces a package named "nymea-plugin-name".
-Currently, each wanted plugin must be explicitly included in the image.
+It is possible to manually specify all plugins to be installed with:

 	IMAGE_INSTALL += "nymea-plugin-philipshue nymea-plugin-netatmo ..."

+One can also install all plugins that were built with:

+	IMAGE_INSTALL += "nymea-plugins"